 Seven men worked this Sawmill round the clock to produce terrific timber, post-war during the housing boom.

-This one is for the thrill-seekers!
-Cougal Cascades has a number of spots for cliff jumping though you must exercise caution and do so at your own risk.
+This one is for thrill-seekers!
+There are a number of spots for cliff jumping into the cascades though you must exercise caution and do so at your own risk.

-There is a sign at the very beginning of the trail which clearly states that it’s dangerous to go cliff jumping and sliding down waterfalls as it may cause serious injury or death.
+At the very beginning of the trail, there is a sign that it’s dangerous to go cliff jumping and sliding down waterfalls as it may cause serious injury or death.

-To be fully transparent, there has been a number of cases of people injuring themselves here at Cougal Cascades so I can’t stress enough to take extra care when cliff jumping.
+To be fully transparent, there has been a number of cases of people injuring themselves here so I can’t stress enough to take extra care when cliff jumping.

-Featuring an almost vertical rock wall and a deep catch basin, this cliff jump ranges from 5 meters and up to about 7 meters.
-As always, make sure to do a depth-check before jumping.
+Featuring an almost vertical rock wall and a deep catch basin, this cliff jump ranges from 5 meters up to about 7 meters.
+As always, make sure to do a depth check before jumping.

 If you’re not keen on cliff jumping at this particular spot, you can simply go for a dip in the natural swimming pool and check out the small waterfall at the top.